Triangulated categories of relative 1-motives: Motivic Picard functor

+\begin{remark} In view of the non-canonical decomposition of $P(X/S)$ from Corollary~\ref{cor:Picard_smooth}, Theorem \ref{theo:omega_1_Pic_smooth} can be interpreted as a $1$-motivic analogue of Deligne's decomposition theorem for smooth projective morphisms. \end{remark}

-\begin{remark} In the special case of $S=\Spec(k)$ with $k$ a perfect field, this computation is closely related to computations of $\LAlb$ and $\RPic$ from \cite[\S 9]{BVK}.
+\begin{remark} In the special case of $S=\Spec(k)$ with $k$ a perfect field, the theorem is closely related to computations of $\LAlb$ and $\RPic$ from \cite[\S 9]{BVK}.
 Let us sketch this connection.
 Let $f:X\ra \Spec(k)$ be a smooth projective variety.
-Then $X$ is automatically Pic-smooth, and we have proven in one key step of the proof above that the morphism
+Then $X$ is automatically Pic-smooth, and the morphism

 induced by $\Theta_f$ is an isomorphism.
-By Proposition~ , we have the following isomorphisms.
+By Proposition~\ref{prop:omega_field}, we have the following isomorphisms.

-where we have used the by now familiar comparison results to pass from $\DA$ to $\DM^{\eff}$.
+where we have used the same arguments as in Section~\ref{sec:omega_field} to pass from $\DA$ to $\DM^{\eff}$.
 Moreover, by Lemma~\ref{lemm:duality_eff} below, we can write